DoTheEvo/selfhosted-apps-docker/README.md

 The core of the setup is Caddy reverse proxy.</br>
 It's described in most details.

+You do need to have **basic docker and docker-compose knowledge**, shit here is pretty hand holding and detailed, but it still should not be your first time running a docker container.

 # Some extra info

-You do need to have basic knowledge of docker and docker-compose, shit here is pretty hand holding and detailed but it still should not be your first time running a docker container.

 ### Caddy